Maumagnaguagno/Spriter/README.md

 ## How Image works
 Before you have sprites, you need images.
-And since BMP files are my favorite image format (much simpler), the images use BGRA32 internally to hold the channels in a packed String, e.g. an image with 3 pixels is stored as ``BGRABGRABGRA``.
+And since BMP is my favorite image format (much simpler), pixels are stored as BGRA32 internally to hold the channels in a packed String, e.g. an image with 3 pixels is stored as ``BGRABGRABGRA``.
-Each 8 bits channel holds a color: Red, Green, Blue and Alpha.
+Each 8 bit channel holds a color: Red, Green, Blue and Alpha.
 Alpha is used for transparency effects, usually used in PNGs.
 We can easily pack an Array ``color = [B,G,R,A]`` to a BGRA32 String using ``color.pack('C4')``, where B, G, R and A are Integers between 0 and 255.